sondregronas/YNAB-Shared-Categories/README.md

 To update the git simply go to the directory ```cd python_scripts/YNAB-Shared-Categories/``` and run: ```sudo git pull```

 ###### Clear cache
-Incase something went wrong or somethings no longer working it may be necessary to clear the cache.
-Do so by running ```sudo rm -r caches/``` in the script directory.
+If you need to clear the cache you can do so by running ```sudo rm -r caches/``` in the script directory.

 ## Configuration
 If you want some of the syntaxes, do so in the conf.txt file.
 > Shared Account Note (Shared_Delta) is required but can be set to whatever you'd like <br>
 > Shared Category Note Modifier (Shared_ID:) is optional and can be set to whatever. <br>
-> Shared Category Note Affix (<!>) is required and but be set to whatever you'd like.
+> Shared Category Note Affix (<!>) (This IS required and but be set to whatever you'd like.
 Please put this on both sides of the ID <br>
 > Detect Deleted transactions (1) determines whether or not the script should handle deleted transactions (Same as a regular transaction but with negative amount) (Default 1).

 ## Status
-The application works, but still lacks some important features:
+The application works, but:
- - The application needs to be manually executed whenever a new transaction is added (However you don't need to actively execute it, it recognizes every new transaction since last execution) - You can however schedule a task to run it every X minutes.
+ - The application needs to be manually executed whenever a new transaction is added (However you don't need to actively execute it, it recognizes every new transaction since last execution)
+ - You can however schedule a task to run it every X minutes.
 I'll look into adding a host website to do this if I can figure that out.

 ## Transaction example:
 > Budget A spends -100$ in Groceries, in the account Visa <br>